FRRouting/frr/doc/user/bgp.rst

 Note that EVPN will still perform its own bestpath selection for each EVPN prefix, and addpath must be properly configured in EVPN to enable multipathing.

+The optional ``skip-evpn-imported`` keyword prevents exporting a unicast route as a Type-5 route when its ultimate VRF-leak import parent is in the EVPN table.
+This prevents an EVPN-origin route leaked between VRFs from being re-exported into EVPN.
+It can be removed without disabling Type-5 export with the following command:

+.. clicmd:: no advertise <ipv4|ipv6> unicast skip-evpn-imported

 2. Add gateway IP to EVPN type-5 route using a route-map: